Children's Reading

 Jenny and Sandra planned a Saturday at the mall.
 Both had money to spend, but Sandra wanted to save her money for a special toy she saw in the mall window.
 So, when the girls walked into the food court, Sandra said, "Jenny, if you really like me, you would buy me lunch.
 I want a burger with curly fries and a vanilla shake."

 "What?"
 Jenny replied.
-She couldn't belief what she heard.
+She couldn't believe what she heard.
 "Sandra, if you liked me, you would respect me.
 Our friendship does not simply depend upon what I can do for you.
 You have money to buy lunch.
 I'm not your bank!"

 Sandra was stunned.
 No one had ever talked to her like that before.
 She didn't know what to say.
 Quietly, Sandra took out her money and got in line for lunch.
-As Sandra sat down with Jenny, she mutter softly, "I'm sorry."
+As Sandra sat down with Jenny, she muttered softly, "I'm sorry."

 With those words, Jenny's anger cooled.
 "Sandra, I like doing things together with you.
 But, I am your equal, not your slave."
 Jenny was silent for a moment.
 Then she smiled, "I forgive you.
 Let's eat and go window shop some more."
 The girls agreed to the plan and had a great afternoon.